bergesinstitute/graf-method/book-4-unit-2.md

 El verbo *limpiar* puede actuar como un verbo intransitivo: *Este fin de semana voy a limpiar mucho.*

 💂 The verb *limpiar* can act as an intransitive verb: *This weekend I am going to clean a lot.*
+(Meaning I'm going to do a lot of cleaning.)

 El verbo *llevar* siempre necesita un objeto.